WasatchWise/DAiTE/docs/GEOGRAPHIC_RESTRICTIONS.md

 DAiTE has geographic restrictions to ensure platform safety and compliance:

-1. **United States Only**: Only users located in the United States can register and use DAiTE
+1. **United States Only**: Only users with home addresses in the United States can register and use DAiTE
-2. **Salt Lake City Exclusion Zone**: Users within a 6-hour driving radius (approximately 420 miles) of Salt Lake City International Airport are excluded
+2. **Salt Lake City Exclusion Zone**: Users whose **HOME location** is within a 6-hour driving radius (approximately 420 miles) of Salt Lake City International Airport are excluded
+3. **Travelers Welcome**: Users traveling through or visiting the SLC area can still use DAiTE if their permanent/home address is outside the restricted zone

 ## Implementation